act-ring/ChineseTLS/README.md

 ## Dataset

 TLCN is our dataset.
 It has 77 topics and timelines.
-You can download the Dataset from google drive (https://drive.google.com/drive/u/1/folders/1a_Q3jAI5jqiSlBx1r8m01rjATsvPtY6Z), and you can download the raw data from here.
+You can download the Dataset from google drive (https://drive.google.com/drive/u/1/folders/1a_Q3jAI5jqiSlBx1r8m01rjATsvPtY6Z), and you can also download the raw data from here.

-`datasets/TLCN` is a preprocessed TLCN dataset, `./TLCN` is the raw data.

 ## Library installation
 To install requirements, run: